Estimated reading time: 3 minutes

 • Google Drive, Dropbox, S3, SFTP.

-• Google Sheets, Airtable, MySQL, PostgreSQL, Supabase, various other SQL and NoSQL databases via HTTP Request.
+• Google Sheets, Airtable, MySQL, PostgreSQL, Supabase, various other and databases via HTTP Request.

-• OpenAI, Google Cloud (), Anthropic, Hugging Face, various databases (Pinecone, ChromaDB, Milvus via community nodes or HTTP Request).
+• OpenAI, Google Cloud AI (), Anthropic, Hugging Face, various vector databases (Pinecone, ChromaDB, Milvus via community nodes or HTTP Request).

-• GitHub, GitLab, Docker, AWS (various services), Google Cloud (various services), (various services).
+• GitHub, GitLab, Docker, AWS (various services), Google Cloud Platform (various services), Azure (various services).

 • E-commerce: Shopify, WooCommerce, Stripe.